-For the past five years the Maan Center has been funded by a French NGO.
+For the past five years the Maan Center was funded by a French NGO.

-When studying at the Levantine Institute of Tripoli, 20% of the fees paid for the courses are used in that purpose, providing pro-bono school support to our community.
+When studying at the Levantine Institute of Tripoli, 20% of the fees paid for the courses are used for that purpose, providing pro-bono school support to our community.

 We are proud to announce that we are currently helping 60 students to succeed in school and seek brighter future.

 In partnership with local NGOs and International Organizations, the LEVIT aims to create a responsible citizen in Tripoli.
 The LEVIT recently rehabilitated a space which was filled with garbage for years and turned it into a green space.
 The objective is to educate new generations about waste management and hygiene in cities hoping to change bad habits.